Sadie Jean: Life and career

 Sadie Jean released her first EP "Simple Like 17" on December 1, 2023.
 The seven-track project features highly-personal songs and builds on the melodies showcased in "WYD Now?" and explores themes of breakups and growing pains.

 People named her as a 2024 Spring emerging artist.

-Her debut album, Early Twenties Torture, was self-released on October 24, 2025.
+Her debut album, Early Twenties Torture, was self-released in October 2025.

 Artistry

 Sadie Jean cites Keane, Coldplay, Young The Giant, Katy Perry, Joni Mitchell, Taylor Swift, and Phoebe Bridgers as influences.
 Her songwriting is described as "confessional".